tarekab-87/Google-Data-Analytics-Professional-Certificate-Capstone-Projects/Case Study 2 _ BellaBeat/README.md

 I examined the daily_activity table for potential null values across columns, data consistency, and duplicates.
 The results showed no null values, duplicate records, or data inconsistencies.

-*b.
-Checking the Activity Date Range and Values:*

 I ensured that the ActivityDate values were within the specified date range and found no inconsistencies or values outside the expected range.

-*c.
-Validating Data Columns:*

 I reviewed key activity-related columns like TotalSteps, Calories, and various distance measures to confirm they had no null or negative values and no inconsistencies in data formatting.

-*d.
+*b.
 Exploring the Minute Sleep Table:*

 I explored the minute_sleep table for data format inconsistencies, particularly checking the date field for correct timestamp formatting.
 I found that the year 2016 was incorrectly represented as "0016" in some entries, which was flagged for correction.

-*e.
+*c.
 Reviewing the Hourly Steps Table:*

 Similar checks were performed on the hourly_steps table, including a review of the ActivityHour field, where the year "2016" had been incorrectly imported as "0016."
 This was noted for correction.

 **3.5 Data Preparing**

-In the data preparation phase, several tasks were executed to clean and organize the data.
-First, a new table was created (daily_activity_cleaned) by removing 17 invalid records where users were sedentary but still recorded distance and steps.
+In the data preparation phase, several tasks were performed to clean and organize the data.
+First, a new table was created (daily_activity_cleaned) by removing 17 Invalid records were removed where users were sedentary but still recorded movement.
 Then, user activity data was categorized into four groups based on average steps: sedentary, lightly active, fairly active, and very active users, and separate tables were created for each group.
 In addition, date format inconsistencies in the minute_sleep and hourly_steps tables were corrected.
 Finally, the average minutes of sleep per weekday were calculated and displayed for each user.

 **4. Data Analysis**

 *4.1 Users count*

-35 users were identified.............
+35 users were identified.

 *4.2 Average daily steps and calories*

 ![image](https://github.com/user-attachments/assets/4a376b4a-ddea-465e-b97a-796149e892d4)

-The provided visual shows two bar charts.
-The first chart, "Average Daily Steps," indicates that the average daily step count ranges between 6,200 and 7,600 steps across different days of the week.
-This falls below the commonly recommended 10,000 steps per day, a guideline often cited for achieving physical activity levels associated with health benefits.
-According to the [CDC](https://www.cdc.gov/physical-activity-basics/guidelines/adults.html?CDC_AAref_Val=https://www.cdc.gov/physicalactivity/basics/adults/index.htm), 10,000 steps daily is a useful target to promote health and prevent inactivity .
+The visualization includes two bar charts.
+The first chart, titled "Average Daily Steps," reveals that the average step count per day ranges from 6,200 to 7,600 steps across the week.
+This is below the widely recommended target of 10,000 steps per day, a benchmark often associated with health benefits like improved fitness and reduced risk of chronic diseases.
+As noted by the [CDC](https://www.cdc.gov/physical-activity-basics/guidelines/adults.html?CDC_AAref_Val=https://www.cdc.gov/physicalactivity/basics/adults/index.htm), walking 10,000 steps daily is a well-established goal for maintaining an active lifestyle.

-The "Average Daily Calories" chart indicates that daily calories burned range between 2,100 and 2,400, aligning with general guidelines for adults.
-According to the [U.S. Department of Health and Human Services](https://www.fda.gov/media/112972/download?utm_source=chatgpt.com), the average daily caloric needs for adult women range from 1,600 to 2,400 calories, while adult men require between 2,000 to 3,000 calories, depending on factors such as age, sex, and activity level.
+The second chart, "Average Daily Calories," shows that the average calories burned each day fall between 2,100 and 2,400.
+This aligns with general caloric guidelines for adults.
+According to the [U.S. Department of Health and Human Services](https://www.fda.gov/media/112972/download?utm_source=chatgpt.com), adult women typically need between 1,600 and 2,400 calories per day, while adult men require 2,000 to 3,000 calories daily, depending on factors like age, sex, and activity level.
+These findings suggest that while step counts may fall short of the ideal target, calorie expenditure remains within a healthy range for most adults.

 *4.3 Type of users based on activity level*

 ![image](https://github.com/user-attachments/assets/df55bef6-5f85-456f-956a-a7f1c8254e1e)

-This chart illustrates the distribution of users based on their activity levels, categorized into four groups: Fairly Active, Very Active, Lightly Active, and Sedentary Active.
-The data shows that Sedentary Active users constitute the largest segment at 28.57%, followed by Fairly Active users at 25.71%.
-Both Very Active and Lightly Active users account for 22.86% each.
+This chart breaks down users into four activity-level categories: **Fairly Active**, **Very Active**, **Lightly Active**, and **Sedentary Active**.
+The data reveals that the largest group is **Sedentary Active users**, making up 28.57% of the total.
+Following closely, **Fairly Active users** represent 25.71%.
+Meanwhile, both **Very Active** and **Lightly Active users** are tied at 22.86% each.
+This distribution highlights that a significant portion of users fall into the less active categories, with nearly a third being sedentary and only about a quarter being fairly or very active.
 The categories in the chart correspond to [commonly used classifications for physical activity levels](https://pmc.ncbi.nlm.nih.gov/articles/PMC3169444/?utm_source=chatgpt.com) which are:

 - **Sedentary**: Less than 5,000 steps per day.
 - **Lightly active**: Between 5,000 and 7,499 steps per day.